Best Long-Lasting Fence Materials: Wood, Vinyl, Aluminum, and Wrought Iron

 Which Fence Material Lasts the Longest?

-Pine Wood5–10 yearsHigh
+Pine Wood5 to 12 yearsHigh

-Spruce Wood10–20 yearsHigh
+Spruce Wood10 to 15 yearsHigh

-Cedar WoodUp to 40 yearsMedium
+Cedar Wood15 to 25 yearsMedium

 Chain Link20+ yearsLow

-Aluminum30+ yearsVery Low
+Aluminum30 to 40 yearsVery Low

 Vinyl (PVC)30+ yearsVery Low